Overview of The Family Conservancy

-- Head Start: To provide at-risk children with the early education they need to enter school healthy, safe and ready to succeed.
+Head Start: Provides at-risk children with the early education they need to enter school healthy, safe and ready to succeed.

-- Healthy Parents, Healthy Kids: To improve the quality of parent-child interaction, nutrition and healthy living skills, to promote health and safety of children.
+Healthy Parents, Healthy Kids: Improves the quality of parent-child interaction, nutrition and healthy living skills, to promote health and safety of children.

-- Mental Health Assessment: To improve the overall functioning of individuals and families.
+Mental Health Services: Improves the overall functioning of individuals and families.

-- Student Assistance Program: To ensure homeless teens graduate from high school.
+Student Assistance Program: Ensures homeless teens graduate from high school.

-- Early Childhood Mental Health: To offer an indirect approach to reducing problem behaviors in young children by improving the capacity of the caregiver to respond to the child.
+Early Childhood Mental Health: Offers an indirect approach to reducing problem behaviors in young children by improving the capacity of the caregiver to respond to the child.

-- Second Steps: To increase social-emotional skills of preschool-aged children to ensure scholastic preparedness and future success.
+Second Steps / Conscious Discipline: Increases social-emotional skills of preschool-aged children to ensure scholastic preparedness and future success.

-- Quality Initiatives: To strengthen teachers and child care providers to be more intentional and effective to provide the highest quality child care.
+Quality Initiatives: Strengthens teachers and child care providers, teaching them to be more intentional and effective to provide the highest quality child care.

-- Professional Development (for Early Educators): To provide professional development opportunities to early childhood educators to ensure the highest quality classroom education.
+Professional Development (for early educators): Provides professional development opportunities to early childhood educators to ensure the highest quality classroom education.

-- Child Care Resource and Referral: To promote and ensure access to quality early learning programs.
+Child Care Resource and Referral: Promotes and ensure access to quality early learning and care programs.

-- CACFP (Child Adult Care Food Program): To ensure healthy food is being served by family child care providers by giving access to education, resources and meal reimbursement.
+Child Adult Care Food Program: Ensures healthy food is being served by family child care providers by giving access to education, resources and meal reimbursement.